 Northeast Alabama Community College partners with several schools to provide a smooth transition for college students.
 Many of these partnerships include scholarship opportunities, fee waivers, early admissions, transfer representatives that students can contact, and much more.
 If you are planning to transfer to a school not listed on this sheet, they likely still have scholarships and a transfer contact for you.
-For more information on these schools and others not listed, please contact Holly Williams, NACC Transfer Advisor, at williamsh@nacc.edu or transfer@nacc.edu 256-638-4418 ext.
-2372.
-(Revised 2/9/2023).
+For more information on these schools and others not listed, please contact a NACC Transfer Advisor, at transfer@nacc.edu 256-638-4418 ext.
+2316.